naddeoa/git-bulk/README.md

 `git-bulk checkout` -
 Execute a `git checkout` on each git repository.
 Passing `-b branchName` is mandatory.
+Passing a `-u branchName` option will also set a tracking branch when creating branches.
 This will checkout the branch on the target packages, or create it if it does not exist.

 `git-bulk rebase` -
 Execute a `git rebase` on each git repository.
 The rebase will only affect